-Nothing additional to report.
+There is nothing additional to report.

 B. System of Governance

 What is governance?

 Governance covers everything done to be sure that a business is running properly.
 It includes legal requirements, the need to be fair to Members, and the need to organise the business sensibly and with due regard for risk.